chavezheras/quartz/content/private/To do/Towards a Computational Video Essay.md

 >Cultural Analytics, Quantitative Film Analysis, and Computational Humanities are interdisciplinary fields that use computational tools and methods to analyze and study cultural expressions and artifacts such as literature, film, and visual arts.
 They aim to understand the patterns, trends, and relationships among different cultural expressions and to provide insights into the cultural and historical context in which they were produced.

->Cultural Analytics is a field that explores the use of digital technologies and methods to study cultural expressions and to understand the relationships among different cultural artifacts.
-It involves the collection, analysis, and interpretation of large cultural datasets to identify patterns, trends, and relationships.
-Cultural Analytics draws upon computer science, statistics, mathematics, and the social sciences to provide a quantitative and computational understanding of cultural phenomena.

->Quantitative Film Analysis is a subfield of Cultural Analytics that focuses on the use of computational methods to analyze film data.
+~~>Quantitative Film Analysis is a subfield of Cultural Analytics that focuses on the use of computational methods to analyze film data.
 This includes the analysis of visual and audio features of films, such as shot length, color palette, and sound design, as well as the analysis of textual data, such as scripts and reviews.
-Quantitative Film Analysis is used to study film style, genre, and representation, and to provide insights into the historical and cultural context in which films were produced.
+Quantitative Film Analysis is used to study film style, genre, and representation, and to provide insights into the historical and cultural context in which films were produced.~~

 >Computational Humanities is an interdisciplinary field that uses computational tools and methods to study the humanities.
 This includes the use of computational techniques to analyze literary texts, visual arts, music, and film.
 Computational Humanities seeks to provide new ways of understanding cultural expressions and artifacts and to shed light on the cultural and historical context in which they were produced.